There comes in a time in every marketer’s career when they involuntarily shriek, “Save us from cat videos!”

 Leveraging a video platform to organize your video content is like having your company’s own YouTube, only, secured, branded, and controlled.
 It gives you the power to put your videos in all the right places and quickly create channels for events, departments, or products.

-The benefits of having a video library for your business are far-reaching, from making content easily-accessible to your entire organization to ensuring that employees only share what you want them to.
+Whether you’re a global brand in need of an enterprise video platform or a new startup searching for an easy way to manage video assets, the benefits of having a video library for your business are far-reaching—from making content easily-accessible to your entire organization to ensuring that employees only share what you want them to.

 With a video library, you can store and share all of your video content in one spot.
 Your video library can serve as a central source of truth for video in your organization.
 No matter where you post, embed or share your video, it’s all coming from the centralized hosting offered by your video content management system.